m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 ```
 # ...

-# previous attempts that I havn't got time to show...
+# My previous attempts that I havn't got time to show...

 I've built a prototype that I don't have time to show in detail...

 * Downloading JS from websites.
 * splitting into functions using AST, static code analysis
-* asking an LLM about each code
+* asking an LLM about each bit of code

 The issue with this (which is also the same issue with my current caido based tool) is that LLMs are shown functions or info in isolation.
 This means that the it doesn't see the wider context of the application and cannot make any assessment of the big picture... yet.